HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/steffengy/tiberius - TDS 7.4 (mssql / Microsoft SQL Server) async driver for rust.
 [2019-10-25][Active] https://github.com/That3Percent/soa-vec - Soa2, Soa3, ..SoaN are generic collections with an API similar to that of a Vec of tuples but which store the data laid out as a separate slice per field.
 The advantage of this layout is that when iterating over the data only a subset need be loaded from RAM.
 This approach is common to game engines, and entity component systems in particular but is applicable anywhere that cache coherency and memory bandwidth are important for performance.
 [2019-10-25][Active] https://github.com/tantivy-search/tantivy - Tantivy is a full-text search engine library inspired by Apache Lucene and written in Rust.
 It is closer to Apache Lucene than to Elasticsearch or Apache Solr in the sense it is not an off-the-shelf search engine server, but rather a crate that can be used to build such a search engine.
+[2019-10-27][Active] https://github.com/tantivy-search/tantivy-cli - tantivy-cli is the project hosting the command line interface for tantivy, a search engine project.
 [2019-10-25][Active] https://github.com/BurntSushi/fst - This crate provides a fast implementation of ordered sets and maps using finite state machines.
 In particular, it makes use of finite state transducers to map keys to values as the machine is executed.
 Using finite state machines as data structures enables us to store keys in a compact format that is also easily searchable.
 For example, this crate leverages memory maps to make range queries very fast.
+[2019-10-27][Active] https://github.com/TimelyDataflow/timely-dataflow - Timely dataflow is a low-latency cyclic dataflow computational model, introduced in the paper Naiad: a timely dataflow system.
+This project is an extended and more modular implementation of timely dataflow in Rust.

 ### Data Format relative
 [2019-10-19][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.